lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

   - Evaluate multivariate normality (i.e., all continuously scaled variables simultaneously) with Mahalanobis test.
 Identify outliers (e.g., cases with Mahal values > 3 SDs from the centroid).
 Consider deleting (or transforming if there is an extreme-ish “jump” in the sorted values.
   - Evaluate internal consistency of the scaled scores with Cronbach’s alpha or omega; the latter is increasingly preferred.
 Specify and evaluate a measurement model
-  - In this just-identified (saturated) model, all latent variables are specified as covarying
+  - In this just-identified (saturated) model, all latent variables are specified as covarying.
-    + For LVs with 3 items or more, remember to set a marker/reference variable.
+    + For LVs with 3 items or more, remember to set a marker/reference variable,
-    + For LVs with 2 items, constrain the loadings to be equal
+    + For LVs with 2 items, constrain the loadings to be equal,
-    + For single-item indicators fix the error variance to zero (or a non-zero estimate of unreliability)
+    + For single-item indicators fix the error variance to zero (or a non-zero estimate of unreliability).
-  - Evaluate results with global (e.g., X2, CFI, RMSEA, SRMR) and local (i.e., factor loadings and covariances) fit indices
+  - Evaluate results with global (e.g., X2, CFI, RMSEA, SRMR) and local (i.e., factor loadings and covariances) fit indices.
   - In the event of poor fit, respecify LVs with multiple indicators with parcels.
-  - Nested alternative measurement models can be compared with Χ2 difference, ΔCFI tests; non-nested models with AIC, and BIC tests
+  - Nested alternative measurement models can be compared with Χ2 difference, ΔCFI tests; non-nested models with AIC, and BIC tests .
-* Specify and evaluate a structural model
+* Specify and evaluate a structural model.
-  - Replace the covariances with paths that represent the a priori hypotheses
+  - Replace the covariances with paths that represent the a priori hypotheses.
     + These models could take a variety of forms.
     + It is possible to respecify models through trimming or building approaches.
   - Evaluate results using
-    + *global* fit indices (e.g., X2, CFI, RMSEA, SRMS)
+    + *global* fit indices (e.g., X2, CFI, RMSEA, SRMS),
-    + *local* fit indices (i.e., strength and significance of factor loadings, covariances, and additional model parameters [e.g., indirect effects])
+    + *local* fit indices (i.e., strength and significance of factor loadings, covariances, and additional model parameters [e.g., indirect effects]).
+  - Consider respecifying and evaluating one or more *alternative* models.
+    + *Forward searching* involves freeing parameters (adding paths or covariances) and can use modification indices as a guide.
+    + *Backward searching* involves restraining parameters (deleting paths or covariances) and can use low and non-significant paths as a guide.
+  - Compare the fit of the alternate models.
-  - Nested models can be compared with Χ2 difference and ΔCFI tests.
+    + Nested models can be compared with Χ2 difference and ΔCFI tests.
+    + Non-nested models can be compared with AIC and BIC (lower values suggest better fit).
-* Quick Guide for Global and Comparative Fit Statistics
+* Quick Guide for Global and Comparative Fit Statistics.
   - $\chi^2$, p < .05; this test is sensitive to sample size and this value can be difficult to attain
   - CFI > .95 (or at least .90)
   - RMSEA (and associated 90%CI) are < .05 ( < .08, or at least < .10)